LucyCo/comment-analyst/README.md

 statistics

 # About the assignment
+According to the assignment requirements the main language that was used is python3(.7) - due to straightforward serverside implementation
-I decided to use python since it's usage as serverside and with json is straightforward I used an online dev environment repl.it to develop and test each function, it can run server requests I decided not to implement the sentiment calculator by myself and used vaderSentiment library I used the mean and median functions in statistics library to calculate avg and median values
+For initial development an online dev environment was used (repl.it) to develop and test each function, it can run server requests
+Requirements and serverless-python-rquirements were installed on a personal virtual environment for contiuous development and testing and for creating requirements.txt and package.json
+For the sentiment stats a 3rd party library named 'vaderSentiment' was used For parallel get requests the python library asyncio was used For timeout handling the datetime.timestamp was used - the process returns results returned until timeout deadline